ThinkDataEd/student/docs/unit1/lesson16.md

     <iframe src="https://drive.google.com/file/d/1VeE8SwZsYXPu7Qbetx-njpmgi-ZrIV6m/preview" width="640" height="480"></iframe>

-7. <strong style="color: red;">Based on the Cat Ownership and Instruments table, generate a couple of questions that can be asked and answered by the data.</strong>
+7. Based on the Cat Ownership and Instruments table, generate a couple of questions that can be asked and answered by the data and write them in your IDS Journal.

 8. A two-way frequency table can show relative frequencies.
 A **relative frequency** is how often something occurs in relation to the total number of occurrences.
 A relative frequency is a fancy term for a ratio/proportion and can be expressed as a fraction, decimal or percent.
 For example, the relative frequency of those who own a cat and play an instrument is 7/35 = 0.2 = 20%.